IhorNi/JetBrainsAcademy/README.md

 If there's no articles on the page, your program should still create a folder, but in this case the folder would be empty.

-# JetBrainsAcademy - Matrix Project
+# JetBrainsAcademy Python Track - Matrix Project
 Python Track Projects
 Here’s a project for devoted matrix enthusiasts: learn to perform a variety of operations on matrices including addition, multiplication, finding the determinant, and dealing with inverse matrices.
 If you are working on your tech or math major, this project is a good chance for you to learn matrices in action and not just in your notebook.
 ### Learning outcomes